gsierra22/to-do-list-updated/README.md

 ## To Do List

 In this simple App I user can view a list of tasks they need to complete, add new tasks, mark tasks as completed, and delete them afterwards.
 I remade this app in react from it's original version using JQuery.
-The original can be viewed at the following link: https://github.com/gsierra22/weekend-sql-to-do-list .
+The original can be viewed at the following link: https://github.com/gsierra22/weekend-sql-to-do-list.
+This is still a work in Progress.
 Next I am hoping on finishing up the app's syling with Bootstrap and adding redux and saga into it.

 ## Prerequisites